US Bull-Bear Market Leading Indicator

 Fed Rate Cut Cycle

 The interest rate cycle indicates whether the Fed perceives the economy as expanding or contracting.
-A declining fed funds target rate is a leading indicator, signaling risk-off, while rising rates signal risk-on.
-We have again reduced the lag: if the fed funds rate is not cut within 75 calendar days, the signal now reverts to risk-on.
+A declining fed funds target rate is a leading indicator, signaling risk-off.
+However, if there is no further rate cut within 75 calendar days, or the fed funds target is raised, the signal reverts to risk-on.

-The Cass Freight Shipments Index highlights broad activity levels in the economy.
-A rise or fall of more than 3 basis points signals risk-on or risk-off, respectively.
+The plunging Cass Freight Shipments Index warns of contracting economic activity, signaling risk-off.
+The index highlights broad freight shipping levels in the mainstream economy, and a rise or fall of more than 3 basis points signals risk-on or risk-off, respectively.

 Heavy Truck Sales